The National Museum of Singapore Research Fellowship is now open for application till July 10, 2022 (inclusive).

 ||Social History Themes

-Postcards, book covers, advertisements, catalogues, and posters (Late 19th century to 1990s)
+Photographs, postcards, book covers, catalogues, advertisements, posters (Late 19th century to 1990s)

 A stipend of between SGD2,000 to 5,000 per month will be provided to help cover expenses.
 The final rate of monthly stipend will be determined by the educational qualifications of the Fellow.